A simple life is an

 At present, I live in a rented 20 square meter room, sharing the kitchen

-with a few others and the toilet with one.
-That gives me access to
+with two others and the toilet with one.
+That gives me access to a

 All my music, papers and photos are digitised.
 My cloths do not